amit238/milestone-project-3/README.md

 ### Media Used

 All images used was from google images

+I used [Favicon](https://realfavicongenerator.net/) to add an icon for my navbar and title.

 All the descriptions i have on my reviews page are from [IGN](https://www.ign.com/uk)